PagerDuty/developer-docs/docs/REST-API/20-Alert-Grouping-Settings-API.md

 - That service will be removed from the Global Alert Grouping setting and updated with the new specific settings if you provide any update in the `alert_grouping_parameters` field in the `/services` endpoint.
 - For example, if you have Service A, Service B, and Service C as part of one Global Alert Grouping setting, then use the `/services` endpoint to set Service A to with `type="intelligent"`, this will remove Service A from the Global Alert Grouping setting.
 Service B and Service C will remain in the Global Alert Grouping setting unchanged.
-    - Similarly, If you have only 2 services in your Global Alert Grouping setting (Service A and Service B), and then update Service A with`aggregate="any"` (or **any** other alert grouping setting) via the `/services` endpoint, this will create a new single-service alert grouping setting for Service A and Service B will maintain the prior alert grouping settings.
+    - Similarly, if you have only 2 services in your Global Alert Grouping setting (Service A and Service B), then update Service A with `aggregate="any"` (or **any** other alert grouping setting) via the `/services` endpoint, this will create a new single-service alert grouping setting for Service A, and Service B will maintain the prior alert grouping settings.
 - Due to this, please make sure to exclude the `alert_group_parameters` field from any routine Terraform updates sent to `/services`.
 This will prevent unintended modifications to services configured under a Global Alert Grouping setting.

 [Services API]: https://developer.pagerduty.com/api-reference/7062f2631b397-create-a-service